 - When were you initially diagnosed with chorea?
 One of the most important questions that you will likely be asked is when were you initially diagnosed with chorea.
 This is because, if you were diagnosed as a child, it is more likely that your condition is being controlled and managed better over time.
 In this case, it is possible that you could qualify for a mild substandard policy rating.

-- In the last 6 months, have you experienced any symptoms due to your condition?
-It is also important for the underwriters to know if you have experienced any condition related symptoms within the past 6 months.
-For instance, symptoms such as moderate or severe twisting or writhing movements in various areas of the body could be flare signs of the condition – and they could also be warning signs of more serious complications to come.
+- Are there any symptoms that have popped up over the last six months, for instance, symptoms such as moderate or severe twisting or writhing movements in various areas of the body could be flare signs of the condition – and they could also be warning signs of more serious complications to come.
 This being the case, the policy could be declined.
 However, in this situation, there is still the opportunity to apply for life insurance through a guaranteed issue plan.

 - Do you have the initial signs of any behavioral and or mental symptoms?
 If you have any symptoms of muscle spasticity and rigidity, and / or mental and behavioral disturbances, this could mean that you have a serious and progressing Huntington’s disease condition – which will likely lead to a decline of the application for life insurance coverage.